neuralpain/pigmentpedia/0.3.0/README.md

 ### Matching pigments with a background color

-It is possible to test out which pigments look good on a specific background color by specifying the color with the `bg` parameter.
-The `bg` parameter is possible with both `find-pigment()` and `view-pigments()`.
+You can experiment with pigment appearance on a specific background color.
+Both the `find-pigment()` and `view-pigments()` functions accept a `bg` parameter to specify the background color for the pages.

 ```typ
 // find a good pigment from the group to match the background